glasgowm148/ergonaut-handbook/Mining.md

  **Epoch = 128 blocks**

 🔹 1.
 Calculate *predictive* difficulty using previous 8 epochs (128 blocks each).
+Limit result to 50% max change, compared to last epoch.
 🔹 2.
 Calculate *classic* difficulty (as done in Bitcoin).
 🔹 3.
 Take average of predictive & classic difficulty.
 🔹 4.
 Limit adjustment so that difficulty is never changed by more than 50% per epoch.